 One of the most iconic and well-known features of Korean culture is its incredible food.
-Korean barbecue has become the unequivocal favorite among Americans, with the national dish bulgogi being the most popular.
+Korean barbecue has become the clear favorite among Americans, with the national dish bulgogi being the most popular.
 One of the most highly-rated Korean barbecue restaurants in Manhattan is the Kang Ho Dong Baekjeong, where you can have tender, marinated meats cooked fresh right before your eyes.
 You can also feast on banchan, succulent little side dishes that diversify your palate.

 Image by Adam Kuban / Flickr

 Health and Skincare are a big part of Korean culture, and you can experience the best of this lifestyle by pampering yourself in a traditional Korean spa.
-Though these treatments are considered luxuries by many Americans, most Koreans integrate them into their normal beauty and wellness regimen.
+Though these treatments are considered luxuries by many Americans, most Koreans integrate them into their regular beauty and wellness regimen.
 Beauty and wellness are two cornerstones of the Korean culture and are highly valued and pursued.

 Consider getting the deluxe experience by scheduling a massage and facial, after taking a bath and using the sauna.
 Premier 57, which will reopen in April 2017, is where you can spend the entire day bathing, relaxing, eating, and enjoying beauty treatments.